Master of Science in School Counseling

 School Counseling Certification with Additional School Psychological Examiner Certification (SPEC) Pathway

-Three additional courses are required for the SPEC Pathway: COU 611 Intelligence Testing, COU 613 Diagnostic Assessment, and COU 695 SPEC Practicum.
+The SPEC Pathway consists of 60 total credit hours and includes 9 credits of SPEC coursework which replaces the other electives.
+The three courses required for the SPEC pathway are: COU 611 Intelligence Testing, COU 613 Diagnostic Assessment, and COU 695 SPEC Practicum.

 Upon completion of their SPEC certification requirements, graduates may work as psychological examiners or diagnosticians in school settings working with special education, gifted education, and other specialized programs requiring assessments.